Skip to content

 DifficultyEasy, medium, hard (ELO-calibrated)No difficulty levels

 When we built the question system, we went after two things: topic coverage and difficulty calibration.
-In 340 LearnClash duels we sampled across April 2026, ELO-matched games produced win rates between 45% and 55%.
-The ELO rating system makes sure you face questions at your level.
+ELO-matched games pair you with opponents near your rating, so duels stay competitive.
+The ELO rating system also makes sure you face questions at your level.
 A player rated 1700 (Platinum III) sees harder questions than a player at 1000 (Silver III) on the same topic.
 Beginners get a fair shot.
 Experts get a real challenge.

 Trivia Crack draws on a user-submitted pool across six fixed categories.
-The database is big but finite.
+Etermax has confirmed the Question Factory crowdsourced over 50 million questions across the franchise.
+Big number, but bounded by category.
 Play long enough and you’ll see the same questions again.
-Niche topics like paleontology, crypto, or K-pop history simply aren’t there.
+Niche topics like paleontology, crypto, or K-pop history aren’t there.

 In our experience, the hardest part wasn’t making questions.
 It was checking them.
 LearnClash runs every question through an automated fact check first.
 Wrong or fuzzy ones get cut.
 That’s why accuracy holds up even on niche topics.